yueyuu/WOS-ROS-Skeleton-Code/README.txt

 This ROS workspace contains code to be run on the Rpi.
 It contains the locomotion_controller_node, flipper_conroller_node and robot_controller_node.

-locomotion_controller_node:
-	subscribes to the locomotion keyboard command from the laptop and calculates and publishes the desired duty cycle
+- locomotion_controller_node: subscribes to the locomotion keyboard command from the laptop and calculates and publishes the desired duty cycle

-flipper_controller_node:
-        subscribes to the flipper keyboard command (flipper movement and mode change) from the laptop and publishes the desired flipper movement
+- flipper_controller_node:subscribes to the flipper keyboard command (flipper movement and mode change) from the laptop and publishes the desired flipper movement

-robot_controller_node:
-	subscribes to the desired duty cycle and flipper movement command and outputs the correct signals on the respective RPi pins to move the robot
+- robot_controller_node: subscribes to the desired duty cycle and flipper movement command and outputs the correct signals on the respective RPi pins to move the robot

 [do only once after turning on the RPi]
-> sudo pigpiod
+> sudo systemctl enable pigpiod

 [terminal 1]
 > cd ~/WOS-ROS/wos24_rpi_ws